Acceptance Rate

 Academic Overview

 Aurora University is a private (not-for-profit), four-years institute located in Aurora, Illinois.
-It is a Master's College and University (larger programs) by Carnegie Classification and its highest degree is Doctor's degree - research/scholarship.
+It is a Doctoral/Research University by Carnegie Classification and its highest degree is Doctor's degree - research/scholarship.

 The salary after graduation from Aurora University varies by major programs where the average earning after 10 years is $46,200.
 You can check the average salary by the major programs on the area of study page.